 - (1) The Company shall provide for Mission Statement "Customers First", Corporate Philosophy, and Management Vision, as well as remind all persons involved about and realize them. - (2) The Company shall appoint appropriate and diverse Directors who can contribute to realization of materiality which the Taikisha Group shall address, assess them properly, and establish the Director compensation system which provides a strong incentive.
 In order to ensure transparency in appointment of Directors and the Director compensation system, the Nomination Advisory Committee and the Compensation Advisory Committee shall be established, which are chaired by an Outside Director. - (3) The Board of Directors shall resolve policies and measures for improving and establishing the optimal governance system to the Company and the Taikisha Group, and monitor its operation status on a regular basis.
-Through consultation on the resolutions with the Governance Committee which is chaired by an Outside Director and composed mainly of Outside Officers, the governance system shall be further optimized. - (4) The Internal Control Committee composed of Executive Directors shall, as an executive body on the executive side, implement measures for improving and establishing the optimal governance system on the basis of resolutions by the Board of Directors. - (5) The Company shall provide for the Affiliate Management Rules to establish management systems of the group companies including an improvement of the reporting system to the Company, make operations of the group companies appropriate, and improve management efficiency of the entire Taikisha Group. - (6) The Company shall carry out audits for the Company and group companies by the Internal Audit Department on a regular basis in accordance with the Internal Audit Rules.
-As a result of the internal audits, when a risk of loss for the Company and group companies is found, Directors, Audit & Supervisory Board Members, and other responsible departments shall be so reported and immediately take appropriate measures. - (7) The Company shall set the Basic Rules for Internal Control, and improve a system for ensuring appropriateness and reliability concerning financial reports. - (8) As a Company with an Audit & Supervisory Board, the Company shall establish the audit system set forth in 6 to 7 of this basic policy.
+Through consultation on the resolutions with the Governance Committee which is chaired by an Outside Director and composed mainly of Outside Officers, the governance system shall be further optimized. - (4) The Internal Control Committee composed of Executive Directors shall, as an executive body on the executive side, implement measures for improving and establishing the optimal governance system on the basis of resolutions by the Board of Directors. - (5) The Board of Directors shall recognize the risks and opportunities concerning about the Sustainability of the Company and the Group, resolve measures to address such risks and opportunities, and monitor its operation status on a regular basis.
+Through consultation on the resolutions with the Sustainability Committee which is chaired by an Outside Director and composed of Outside Officers and Executive Directors, the governance system shall be further optimized. - (6) The Company shall provide for the Affiliate Management Rules to establish management systems of the group companies including an improvement of the reporting system to the Company, make operations of the group companies appropriate, and improve management efficiency of the entire Taikisha Group. - (7) The Company shall carry out audits for the Company and group companies by the Internal Audit Department on a regular basis in accordance with the Internal Audit Rules.
+As a result of the internal audits, when a risk of loss for the Company and group companies is found, Directors, Audit & Supervisory Board Members, and other responsible departments shall be so reported and immediately take appropriate measures. - (8) The Company shall set the Basic Rules for Internal Control, and improve a system for ensuring appropriateness and reliability concerning financial reports. - (9) As a Company with an Audit & Supervisory Board, the Company shall establish the audit system set forth in 6 to 7 of this basic policy.
 With said system, Audit & Supervisory Board Members shall audit improvement and operation status of the internal control system of the Company and group companies on a regular basis.